Comcast beats profit estimates on internet subscriber additions

-(Reuters) - Media and communications company Comcast Corp (CMCSA.O) beat Wall Street estimates for third-quarter profit on Thursday, as it added more high-speed internet customers, even as it lost video users.
+Oct 24 (Reuters) - Media and communications company Comcast Corp beat Wall Street estimates for third-quarter profit on Thursday, as it added more high-speed internet customers, even as it lost video users.

 The company gained 379,000 high-speed internet subscribers, beating analysts’ average estimate of 344,000 net additions, according to research firm FactSet.